Read time: 9 mins

 - Rangehood becomes blocked with grease, causing a fire hazard.

-- Gas and Exhaust fumes backing up to other parts of your home due to rangehoods that are too small for the kitchen.
+- Gas and exhaust fumes backing up in your home due the rangehood being too small for the kitchen.

-- Poor Ventilation and Lack of Air Flow due to improper ducting planning and installation.
+- Poor Ventilation and Lack of Air Flow due to improper ducting planning.

 In this blog post, we'll discuss the types of rangehoods and ducting available, what is best for your needs and what to consider when planning your next kitchen.